BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 https://imagine.gsfc.nasa.gov/educators/elements/imagine/02.html?utm_source=chatgpt.comm, https://www.cfa.harvard.edu/big-questions/what-happened-early-universe

 <p>
-This is of course a model, and as I understand some of the details are contested.
-However, my understanding from taking the class, and learning elsewhere, is that the overall picture is pretty well-accepted.
+This is of course only a model, but my understanding from taking the class, and learning elsewhere, is that the overall picture is well-accepted.
 The reason it's hard to know for sure is that we can't observe the early universe.
-There are some workaround though, like the Cosmic Microwave Background Radiation and particle accelerators.
+There are some workarounds though, like particle accelerators and the Cosmic Microwave Background Radiation.
 </p>

 <p>